osakitadev/c-spanish/README.md

 If you like this (somehow) and want to contribute adding more stuff, just do it and I will check it :)

+To use this header, just download the [spanish.h file](./src/spanish.h) and put it in your project, and done

 ## NOTE
 DO NOT use this for a real application (obviously dude), it was just made as a joke.